timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 04-TARIFF ACT OF 1930/SUBTITLE III-ADMINISTRATIVE PROVISIONS/Part V-Enforcement Provisions/Part V-Enforcement Provisions.md

   * (4) if the monetary penalty is based on negligence, the United States shall have the burden of proof to establish the act or omission constituting the violation, and the alleged violator shall have the burden of proof that the act or omission did not occur as a result of negligence.

-#### (f) False certifications regarding exports to NAFTA countries
+#### (f) False certifications of origin under the USMCA
 * #### (1) In general
-  * Subject to paragraph (3), it is unlawful for any person to certify falsely, by fraud, gross negligence, or negligence, in a NAFTA Certificate of Origin (as defined in section 1508(b)(1) of this title) that a good to be exported to a NAFTA country (as defined in section 3301(4) of this title) qualifies under the rules of origin set out in section 3332 of this title.
+  * Subject to paragraph (2), it is unlawful for any person to certify falsely, by fraud, gross negligence, or negligence, in a USMCA certification of origin (as such term is defined in section 1508 of this title) that a good exported from the United States qualifies as an originating good under the rules of origin provided for in section 4531 of this title.
+The procedures and penalties of this section that apply to a violation of subsection (a) also apply to a violation of this subsection.

-* #### (2) Applicable provisions
+* #### (2) Prompt and voluntary disclosure of incorrect information
-  * The procedures and penalties of this section that apply to a violation of subsection (a) also apply to a violation of paragraph (1), except that—

-    * (A) subsection (d) does not apply, and

-    * (B) subsection (c)(5) applies only if the person voluntarily and promptly provides, to all persons to whom the person provided the NAFTA Certificate of Origin, written notice of the falsity of the Certificate.
+  * No penalty shall be imposed under this subsection if, promptly after an exporter or producer that issued a USMCA certification of origin has reason to believe that such certification contains or is based on incorrect information, the exporter or producer voluntarily provides written notice of such incorrect information to every person to whom the certification was issued.

 * #### (3) Exception
-  * A person may not be considered to have violated paragraph (1) if—
+  * A person shall not be considered to have violated paragraph (1) if—

-    * (A) the information was correct at the time it was provided in a NAFTA Certificate of Origin but was later rendered incorrect due to a change in circumstances; and
+    * (A) the information was correct at the time it was provided in a USMCA certification of origin but was later rendered incorrect due to a change in circumstances; and

-    * (B) the person voluntarily and promptly provides written notice of the change to all persons to whom the person provided the Certificate of Origin.
+    * (B) the person promptly and voluntarily provides written notice of the change in circumstances to all persons to whom the person provided the certification.

 #### (g) False certifications of origin under the United States-Chile Free Trade Agreement
 * #### (1) In general